E4-Computer-Engineering/beegfs-ansible/roles/client/README.md

 Check the [playbooks](../../playbooks/) and [extensions](../../extensions/molecule/) directories for examples on how to execute the roles.

-Use NVIDIA Mellanox OFED drives and GPU Disrect Storage for client build:
+Use NVIDIA Mellanox OFED drives and GPU Direct Storage for client build:

 ``` yaml
 - name: Configure Beegfs Client